Winter 2014 -International Studies: Costa Rica ; Post 3

 Next, the trail took us to the waterfalls.
 It is a fairly difficult hike, but allows for many different views of the three waterfalls, which range in height from 50-125 feet.
 The trails allowed us to view the waterfalls from above, below, and behind.
 There is even an area where we could feel the cool mist.
 As we hiked, I suspected that I could be in the most beautiful place on earth.
 Costa Rica truly is paradise; unimaginable to those cannot experience it firsthand.
 At each location, I could have sat and stared for hours just marveling at the incredible sights.
 I cannot wait to take another nature tour.
 We ended our long day with another delicious meal.

-Thanks should go to big track outfitters who in fact provided me with the concept for this posting in an message they sent me.
-Looking at their website they look like an excellent Manitoba based bear hunting guide in the event that anybody's interested.
+Thanks should go to Can Type2 Diabetes Be Reversed who in fact provided me with the concept for this posting in an message they sent me.
+Looking at their website they look like a terrific diabetes blogger in the event that anybody's interested.

 Thank You To